ionathanch/ionathanch.github.io/index.md

 title: About
 ---

 Hello!
-My name is Jonathan, although I will occasionally refer to myself in cyberspace as Jon for brevity.
-I am a Master's student at UBC, where I will be doing cool things related to programming languages.
-My interests range from dependent types to compilers to logics.
+My name is Jonathan (or Jon for short, if I'm lazy).
+I am a Master's student in the [Software Practices Lab](https://spl.cs.ubc.ca/) at UBC.
+My research interests include dependent types, proof assistants, type theory, compilers, and mathematical logic.

 ## Research

-I worked with Prof. [William J. Bowman](https://www.williamjbowman.com/index.html) on my undergraduate thesis, which involved implementing [sized types in Coq](https://github.com/coq/coq/wiki/CoqTerminationDiscussion#sized).
-The implementation can be found on [GitHub](https://github.com/ionathanch/coq/tree/dev).
+I worked with Prof. [William J. Bowman](https://www.williamjbowman.com/index.html) on my undergraduate thesis on sized types, which is a type-based method of checking termination of recursive functions on (co)inductive data.
+An implementation in Coq's kernel can be found on [GitHub](https://github.com/ionathanch/coq/tree/dev).
+I continue to work with him as a Master's student on type-preserving closure conversion of recursive functions, which will also make use of sized types.

 <hr>